lumyjuwon/yuru-resume/docs/GIT_TOKEN.md

 5. Copy generated token

 ## Create Repository Secret
-1. Move to a forked resume repository in browser
+1. Move to the forked resume repository in browser
-2. Move to Settings > Secrets
+2. Move to **Settings > Secrets**
 3. Click **New Repository secret** button
 4. Must Set name as **GIT_TOKEN** and patse the copied generated token